sf-explorer/documentation/blog/2025-11-22-genai-explorer-launch/index.md

 Starting with Salesforce, but our architecture is designed to support multiple AI platforms in the future.
 One tool to understand all your AI agents.

 ### 6. All-in-One Tool
-Everything you need in one extension - chat, test, monitor, document, analyze.
-No need to juggle multiple tools.
+Everything you need in one web application - chat, test, monitor, document, analyze.
+No need to juggle multiple tools or switch between different interfaces.

 ### 7. Free and Open
 Available at no cost.
 Built for the Salesforce community, by developers who understand the challenges.